 scientist, thinker and former Australian of the Year, put it:

-Leadership is the courage, creativity and capacity to inspire
+"Community leadership is the courage, creativity and capacity to inspire

 participation, development and sustainability for strong communities."

-As a prospective or sitting Board member, you need to think carefully
+As a prospective or sitting board member, you need to think carefully

 about your own role in inspiring others to achieve an outcome for your